-- If you’re a cycling enthusiast who wants to BYO bike to St. Louis, you’ll be on a roll.
-There are 77 miles of dedicated bike lanes, 120 miles of hiking and biking trails, space for bicycles on the Metrolink light rail system, and an active calendar of cycling events.
+- If you’re a cycling enthusiast, you’ll enjoy the 77 miles of dedicated bike lanes, 120 miles of hiking and biking trails, space for bicycles on the Metrolink light rail system, and an active calendar of cycling events.

 For additional information about special discount programs at St. Louis area hotels and attractions visit Explore St. Louis for money and time-saving travel tips.

 Your readers should call 1-800-916-0037 (USA and Canada) or 1-314-421-1023 for a free copy of the Official St. Louis Visitors Guide or point, click and explore St. Louis online.